Flammm/flyPanels/README.md

 ```

 ##changelog
+####1.0.0
+* All jQuery version will reside at version 1.x and the new vanilla javascript version will reside at  version 2 and above.

 ####0.14.0
 * FIX: Fixed sidepanels scrolling issue with iOS9 that can occur depending on your meta viewport settings